SumZer0-git/EDAPGui/readme.md

 > python -m pip install -r requirements.txt instead of > pip install -r requirements.txt

+The following error may occur:
+> AttributeError: '_thread._local' object has no attribute 'srcdc'

+The error is usually as a result of mss incompatibility.
+Try pip install mss==8.0.3 or pip install mss==8.0.3.

 ## Known Limitations
  * If you jump into a system with 2 suns next to each other, will likely over heat and drop from Supercruise.